Lamartio/Glyph/README.md

 - **A state** that is used for rendering the views
 - **Dependencies** that mostly contain actions for triggering state changes

-These elements are bundled in an object called `Scope`.
-When you check the `Scope` signature you will see it receives 4 type parameters.
+These elements are bundled in an object called `GlyphScope`.
+When you check the `GlyphScope` signature you will see it receives 4 type parameters.
 Lets go over them one by one:

 - **A**ctions: As desribed above, these are mostly the actions you need trigger when the user clicks or swipes
 - **P**arent: For Android this is usually a ViewGroup since it can add and remove child views.